...being there, but without the crowds

 It is with great pleasure that I intend to add something to my decades of experience in Siena and Pamplona: the possibility of “being there, but without the crowds” in Seville as well, for the exceptional celebration of the Semana Santa, or Holy Week, the days preceding Easter Sunday.

-Since this tradition is associated with Easter, the dates change every year: in 2020, this essentially means the days between April 5 and 11, both included.
+Since this tradition is associated with Easter, the dates change every year: in 2020, this essentially means the days between March 28 and April 4, both included.

 For this event, the city of Seville wears its best dress, as we may well say: not only banners draped from the balconies in the town centre, but the whole population dresses up elegantly as a sign of respect for Christ’s Passion.
 In these days, the city essentially splits up between the thousands of people that physically take part in the processions, and those who admire and support them from the side of the streets: a well-behaved and elegant presence, very sober, that helps create an intense yet quite pleasant atmosphere, attentive and at the same time very free.